Edmund Tudor, 1st Earl of Richmond, Father of King Henry VII of England

 Edmund had one half-brother through his mother’s marriage to King Henry V of England:

-King Henry V of England, the husband of Edmund’s mother Catherine of Valois, died on August 31, 1422, of dysentery, nine days before his 36th birthday.
-His only child King Henry VI, at the age of nine months, started his 40 years on the throne and Henry V’s wife Catherine was left a widow at the age of 21.
+King Henry V of England, the husband of Edmund’s mother Catherine of Valois, died of dysentery on August 31, 1422, nine days before his 36th birthday.
+His only child nine-month-old King Henry VI started his 40 years on the throne and Henry V’s wife 21-year-old wife Catherine was left a widow.
 Because Catherine was still quite marriageable, a bill was passed in Parliament setting the rules for the remarriage of a queen dowager.
-The bill stated that if a queen dowager married without the king’s consent, her husband would lose his lands and possessions, but that any children of the marriage would not suffer any consequences.
+The bill stated that if a queen dowager married without the king’s consent, her husband would lose his lands and possessions, but any children of the marriage would not suffer any consequences.
 Permission to marry could only be granted once the king had reached his majority.
 As King Henry VI was only nine months old, Catherine of Valois had years before she could legally marry.

 With Catherine being a young widow and with apparently no chance of remarriage, it should not seem unusual that an amorous relationship would be likely.
 Owen Tudor was a Welsh soldier and courtier who served in Catherine’s household and their relationship began when Catherine was living at Windsor Castle.
 There is much debate as to whether Catherine and Owen married.
 No documentation of marriage exists and even if they did marry, their marriage would not have been legal due to the act regarding the remarriage of a queen dowager.
 From the relationship between Owen Tudor and Catherine of Valois descended King Henry VII of England and the Tudor dynasty.
 Through Henry VII’s daughter Margaret Tudor descended the British royal family and many other European royal families.